 After telephones, computers, and televisions, household appliances and home technology are increasingly being networked.
 The market for smart home applications is growing steadily.
 But what is smart home technology?
 Smart networking can make living safer and more comfortable and also save energy.
 A smart home can be created in new construction as well as retrofitted.
 Entry-level sets are available from just a few hundred euros; the sky’s the limit.

 If you want to remain flexible, choose an open system that can also integrate products from other manufacturers.
 Before installing it try to answer some questions, to save energy with a smart home.
 Can a smart building be manipulated from the outside?
 What does a smart home cost?
-How can you recognize qualified specialist companies?
+What is the best smart home security system to choose this year?
 And what should consumers look out for when purchasing and using a smart home?
 Here are the 6 questions about smart home technology you need to answer.

 SMART HOME – WHAT IS IT?